our work

-We exist to ensure that no one must face their toughest moments alone.
+Lifeline exists to ensure that no one must face their toughest moments alone.

-Every 28 seconds, a person in Australia reaches out to Lifeline for help.
 For over 60 years, we have been connecting Australians in need through crisis support and suicide prevention services.

+Every 24 seconds, a person in Australia reaches out to Lifeline for help.
+Our services have never been needed more.

 Through phone, text and online chat Lifeline is available 24 hours a day to listen, without judgement, to any person in Australia who is feeling overwhelmed, experiencing crisis or longs to be heard.